jekyll/classifier-reborn/README.markdown

     lsi.classify "This text is also about dogs!"
     # returns => :dog

-Please see the Classifier::LSI documentation for more information.
+Please see the ClassifierReborn::LSI documentation for more information.
 It is possible to index, search and classify with more than just simple strings.

 ### Latent Semantic Indexing